 De Blasio explained that, “as climate change continues to worsen, it’s up to the fossil fuel companies whose greed put us in this position to shoulder the cost of making New York safer and more resilient,” (The Guardian).

 It certainly feels good to see this kind of news in your feed, and hopefully it helps generate some optimism in the face of climate change.
 You can take some solace in the fact that there are indeed people out there who care about what is happening to our planet.
 Of course, that doesn’t mean they don’t need your help and support.
 This win is a result of sustainably motivated individuals who took it upon themselves to act upon what they knew.
 You can too!

 Indeed, it’s going to take a whole lot of effort from a very many people to keep this going.
 Yes, the markets are also beginning to turn towards renewables, but the change needs to happen much, much faster!
-Still, the fact that it’s changing at all is a result of the efforts of a passionate group of individuals and organizations, and NYC is now one of many cities (and investment funds) that is joining the divestment trend.
+Still, the fact that it’s changing at all is a result of the efforts of a passionate group of individuals and organizations.
+As a result, NYC is now one of many cities (and investment funds) that is joining the divestment trend.
 Hopefully we’ll see this trend continue and grow!